BabaOlude/Rover-Project-One/README.md

 # Autonomous Navigation / Mapping

-Fill in the perception_step() function within the perception.py script with the appropriate image processing functions to create a map and update Rover() data (similar to what you did process_image() in the notebook).
-Fill in the decision_step() function within the perception.py script with conditional statements that take into consideration the outputs of the perception_step() in deciding how to issue throttle, brake and steering commands.
-Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.
+I filled in the perception_step() function within the perception.py script with the appropriate image processing functions to create a map and update Rover() data.
+I filled in the decision_step() function within the perception.py script with conditional statements.
+I iterated on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.

 ```